How we're supporting energy efficiency in Bristol buildings and providing low carbon heat.

 The City Leap partnership will deliver energy efficiency measures to the buildings we use, including:

 It will also deliver energy efficiency and renewable energy measures to our social housing.
-This will cut the energy bills of our tenants and reduce emissions.
+This will cut the energy bills of our tenants and reduce emissions and install fully funded insulation, solar panels and heat pumps to at least another 250 private households on low incomes by March 2028 through the Bright Green Homes scheme.

 We're developing our Local Plan and related planning policies to require: